-- 1. Be 15-20 pages, excluding graphs, tables, figures, reference list, title page, etc. but including an abstract of 200-250 words. - 2.
-Integrate the topics below as they apply to the proposed research question/project.
+- 1. Be 15-20 pages, including an abstract of 200-250 words.
+Graphs, tables, figures, reference list, title page, etc. are not included in the page count. - 2.
+Integrate the required topics described in DHS 800 as they apply to the proposed research question/project.
 The paper should not consist of listed answers. - 3.
-Follow the Publication Manual of the American Psychological Association (APA), 7th edition, formatting and citation guidelines.
+Follow the formatting and citation guidelines of the Publication Manual of the American Psychological Association (APA), 7th edition.